edwardsmoses/edwardsmoses.com/_data/blog/2024-07-19-sending-magic-links-integration-with-firebase-and-react-native.md

 ### How to test

-- Copy the link address from your email, and paste the below into your terminal:
+- Copy the link address from your email, and paste the below into your terminal to open the app on your simulator:

 ```bash